Module 6: Genetic Change

 A focused answer to the HSC Biology Module 6 dot point on pedigree analysis.
 How to identify autosomal recessive, autosomal dominant, X-linked recessive and X-linked dominant inheritance patterns from pedigree charts, with a worked haemophilia example and rules for spotting new mutations.

 A focused answer to the HSC Biology Module 6 dot point on classifying mutations.
-Covers point mutations (substitution, insertion, deletion), silent vs missense vs nonsense, frameshift effects on reading frame, and chromosomal mutations (deletion, duplication, inversion, translocation, non-disjunction).
+Covers point mutations (substitution, insertion, deletion), silent vs missense vs nonsense, frameshift effects on reading frame, chromosomal mutations (deletion, duplication, inversion, translocation, non-disjunction), and the somatic vs germ-line distinction.

 Inquiry Question 3: Does artificial manipulation of DNA have the potential to change populations forever?

-A focused answer to the HSC Biology Module 6 dot point on the future of genetic research.
-Germline gene editing (He Jiankui case, prime editing), gene drives for mosquito control, synthetic biology, xenotransplantation, RNA therapeutics and the regulatory and ethical questions they raise.
+A focused answer to the HSC Biology Module 6 dot point on the future of genetic research and its potential impacts.
+Germline gene editing (heritable changes passed to offspring), gene drives, resistance evolution in pests and pathogens (Bt and antibiotic resistance), synthetic biology, xenotransplantation, and the regulatory and ethical questions they raise.

 A focused answer to the HSC Biology Module 6 dot point on genetic technologies.
 Recombinant DNA (restriction enzymes, ligase, plasmid vectors), CRISPR-Cas9 mechanism, whole genome sequencing, gene therapy (somatic vs germline) and cloning of transgenic species, with named examples.